Special Lagrangian webbing: The positive Lagrangian Grassmannian

-By Lemmas~\ref{lemma:there is always a horizontal lifting} and~\ref{lemma:covariant derivative well-defined}, we can define the positive Lagrangian connection on $\laggrass^+(n)$ just as in Definition~\ref{definition:liftings and horizontal liftings}.
-On the other hand, since $\mathbb{R}^n$ is not compact, the Riemannian metric~\eqref{equation:Jake's Riemannian metric} makes no sense in $\laggrass^+(n).$ In fact, the positive Lagrangian connection in this context is not a metric connection.
-In what follows, all covariant derivatives, geodesics, and exponential maps in $\laggrass^+(n)$ are taken with respect to the positive Lagrangian connection.
+So, $R(A,B)$ has a non-zero real eigenvalue and thus cannot be anti-self-adjoint with respect to any inner product.
+On the other hand, if the positive Lagrangian connection were a metric connection, $R(A,B)$ would be anti-self-adjoint with respect to the metric. \end{proof} In what follows, all covariant derivatives, geodesics, and exponential maps in $\laggrass^+(n)$ are taken with respect to the positive Lagrangian connection.